 The "first-generation-abroad" limit on the transmission of citizenship in the Citizenship Act creates a risk of statelessness for some.
 Some countries grant citizenship to persons only through birth to citizen parents.
 The CBA Section recommends amending Bill C-6 to prevent statelessness by exempting from the "first-generation abroad" limit a child who would be stateless.

 I. INTRODUCTION

-The Immigration Law Section of the Canadian Bar Association (the CBA Section) welcomes the opportunity to comment on Bill C-6, an Act to Amend the Citizenship Act, introduced in February 2016.
+The Immigration Law Section of the Canadian Bar Association (CBA Section) appreciates the opportunity to participate in the study of Bill C-6, amending the Citizenship Act.